-We were on strike for six days, but honestly it felt like a month.
-I have never been more emotionally and physically exhausted than during this historic teachers’ strike (the first in 30 years).
+We had been on strike for six days, but honestly it felt like a month.
+I’ve never been more emotionally and physically exhausted than during this historic LAUSD teachers’ strike (the first in 30 years).
 You would think it would have been when my twins were born or even when we had our third little one, but no it was six days of being on strike.

 On one of the days, I went into a Starbucks in my red poncho (#RedForEd = wearing red to support the public education movement) to get a little break from the rain and warm up.
 While there, someone approached me and asked “what are you striking for?”
 I really wanted to say “This is day three — do you not watch, listen or read anything happening in the news?!”
 But instead I said this…